tolsen25/tolsen25.github.io/index.md

 - Coordinated as a group the gathering, cleaning, and analysis of plate discipline data using the beta-binomial distribution
 - Concluded that there was a slight decrease in plate discipline in the second half of the season
 ### Data Visualization Projects
+- Created Tableau story with interactive dashboard exploring the history prices of different baseball card varieties.
+- Designed a Tableau dashboard and story explaining the California drought levels
+- Visualized acerage and burn area of 2018 San Pasqual by using Datawrapper map and geo-json data
 ***